Revisiting derived crystalline cohomology: Introduction

 Similar to the classical case, there is also a relative concept of animated PD-envelopes (\Cref{def:rel-PD-env}), and the relative animated PD-envelope could be reduced to the special case associated to the datum $((A \twoheadrightarrow A'', \gamma_A), A'' \twoheadrightarrow R)$ where $(A \twoheadrightarrow A'', \gamma_A)$ is an animated PD-pair and $A'' \twoheadrightarrow R$ is a surjection of animated rings (\Cref{lem:rel-PD-env-crys-con}).
 Furthermore, we have

-\begin{lemma*}[\Cref{lem:cryscon-comp-proj-gen}] The $\infty$-category of data $((A \twoheadrightarrow A'', \gamma_A), A'' \twoheadrightarrow R)$ is projectively generated. \end{lemma*}
+\begin{lemma}[\Cref{lem:cryscon-comp-proj-gen}] The $\infty$-category of data $((A \twoheadrightarrow A'', \gamma_A), A'' \twoheadrightarrow R)$ is projectively generated. \end{lemma}

-Again, we can apply the techniques of non-abelian derived categories to this category, and along with the local-global principle for $\mathbb{Z}$ mentioned before, we show that the derived crystalline cohomology ``coincides'' with the relative animated PD-envelope (\Cref{prop:crys-PD-env-equiv}), which generalizes Bhatt's computation of the derived de Rham cohomology $\tmop{dR}_{\mathbb{F}_p /\mathbb{F}_p [x]}$.
+Again, we can apply the techniques of non-abelian derived categories to this category, and along with the local-global principle for $\mathbb{Z}$ mentioned before, we show that the derived crystalline cohomology ``coincides'' with the relative animated PD-envelope (\Cref{prop:crys-PD-env-equiv}), which generalizes Bhatt's computation {\cite[Thm~3.27]{Bhatt2012a}} of the derived de Rham cohomology $\tmop{dR}_{\mathbb{F}_p /\mathbb{F}_p [x]}$.

 In order to compare the derived crystalline cohomology with the classical crystalline cohomology, we introduce an animated variant of the crystalline site (\Cref{def:aff-crys-site}).
-Our main tools are the Čech-Alexander computation, the Katz-Oda filtration (\Cref{def:Katz-Oda-fil}) introduced in {\cite{Guo2020}} and the conjugate filtration.
-More precisely, the Katz-Oda filtration allows us to identify graded pieces associated to the Hodge filtration (\Cref{lem:crys-coh-gr-desc}), and the conjugate filtration allows us to establish a descent-type result in characteristic $p$ (\Cref{lem:crys-coh-char-p-desc}).
+Our main tools are the Čech--Alexander computation, the Katz--Oda filtration (\Cref{def:Katz-Oda-fil}) introduced in {\cite{Guo2020}} and the conjugate filtration.
+More precisely, the Katz--Oda filtration allows us to identify graded pieces associated to the Hodge filtration (\Cref{lem:crys-coh-gr-desc}), and the conjugate filtration allows us to establish a descent-type result in characteristic $p$ (\Cref{lem:crys-coh-char-p-desc}).
 Along with the local-global principle for $\mathbb{Z}$ mentioned before, we prove the comparison theorem for quasisyntomic schemes (\Cref{prop:site-comp-qsyn-integral}).

 Finally, we introduce the {\tmdfn{$\infty$-category of animated $\delta$-rings}} (\Cref{def:ani-delta-ring}), which is simply the animation of the $1$-category of $\delta$-rings, and